History of local government in Scotland: Alba

-For reasons which are extremely opaque to historical enquiry, most of the Pictish lands became a Scotii kingdom based at Scone – the Kingdom of Alba.
-The status of Fortriu and Dalriada are extremely unclear; it seems that theoretically they were meant to owe some form of vassalage to the King of Alba, but in practice were somewhat independent.
+For reasons which are extremely opaque to historical enquiry, most of the Pictish lands became a kingdom of the Scotii based at Scone – the Kingdom of Alba.
+The statuses of Fortriu and Dalriada are extremely unclear; it seems that theoretically they were meant to owe some form of vassalage to the King of Alba, but in practice were somewhat independent.
 The other Pictish kingdoms were divided up, with the King of Alba retaining the more useful coastal parts, while handing the remainder of each former kingdom to a powerful governor.
 The king controlled his lands through a number of stewards (maer in Gaelic), hence the powerful governors were great stewards (mormaer in Gaelic).

 Northumbrian pressure caused Rheged to collapse, establishing Galloway as an independent state.
 Strathclyde took the opportunity created by Rheged's collapse to expand towards the southeast, into what is now northern Cumbria.
 Records are unclear, but it seems that Scotii raids led to Galloway submitting to the authority of Alba, and the transfer of Carrick from Strathclyde to Galloway.

 Danish invasions caused the power of Northumbria to collapse, and ultimately its lands to become parts of a unified England.
 Meanwhile, Norse invasions of the islands to the north and west of the mainland conquered Cat, and established: